rithythul/papers/koompi/koompi-os-ai-powered.md

 ### Performance Features

-- Dynamic model loading (only when needed)
+- Lazy model loading
 - Tiered model approach for resource efficiency
-- Hardware acceleration support (AVX, CUDA, ROCm, NPUs)
+- Hardware acceleration support (AVX, CUDA, ROCm, NPUs) <!-- CUDA / ROCm require a dedicated GPU which is not specified in the recommended performance tier, and NPU is not mentioned -!-->
 - Base memory usage: ~1.2GB RAM
-- Local model response times: 50-500ms
+- Local model response times: 50-500ms <!-- difficult to attain even on high-end hardware with mid-tier models -!-->

 ## Competitive Analysis